 - B. Upon receiving a complaint, the Associate Provost shall promptly notify the student in writing that he or she has been accused of academic misconduct and that the student's dean has requested an academic disciplinary hearing.
 The student shall be required to meet with the Associate Provost to discuss the alleged academic misconduct and review the academic disciplinary hearing process.
 The Associate Provost also will inform the student of his or her right to contest the allegation before the University Academic Integrity Hearing Board. - C. The student shall have ten class days to request an academic grievance hearing to contest a penalty grade based on a charge of academic dishonesty.
 If the student files a request for a grievance hearing, the student will not meet with the Associate Provost until the University Academic Integrity Hearing Board has heard the student's academic grievance and all appeals, if any, are final.
-If the University Academic Integrity Hearing Board determines that the student did not commit academic dishonesty, the student will not face any additional sanctions based on that charge. - D. In cases in which the student's dean (or designee) has requested an academic disciplinary hearing for a complaint involving the violation of professional standards, the Associate Provost will meet with the student to determine the appropriate college hearing board for the hearing and review the academic disciplinary process. - E. In cases in which the student's dean (or designee) has requested an academic disciplinary hearing for a complaint involving academic misconduct other than violation of professional standards, the Associate Provost will meet with the student to discuss the allegations and ask the student to select either an administrative hearing conducted by the Associate Provost or a disciplinary hearing board.
+If the University Academic Integrity Hearing Board determines that the student did not commit academic dishonesty, the student will not face any additional sanctions based on that charge. - D. In cases in which the student's dean (or designee) has requested an academic disciplinary hearing for a complaint involving the violation of professional standards, the Associate Provost will meet with the student to determine the appropriate college hearing board for the hearing and review the academic disciplinary process. - E. In cases in which the student's dean (or designee) has requested an academic disciplinary hearing for a complaint involving academic misconduct other than violation of professional standards, the Associate Provost will meet with the student to discuss the allegations and ask the student to select either an administrative hearing conducted by the Associate Provost or a disciplinary hearing conducted by the appropriate college hearing board.
 If the student chooses to have a college hearing, the Associate Provost will forward the complaint to the chair of the appropriate college hearing board.
-If the student requests an administrative hearing, the Associate Provost will proceed with the hearing, the Associate Provost will proceed with the hearing. - F. A student who admits his/her academic misconduct to the Associate Provost waives the right to a hearing to contest the allegation.
+If the student requests an administrative hearing, the Associate Provost will proceed with the hearing. - F. A student who admits his/her academic misconduct to the Associate Provost waives the right to a hearing to contest the allegation.
 In such a situation, the Associate Provost shall impose an appropriate redress or sanction for the academic misconduct.
-The student may appeal the appropriateness of the sanction/redress imposed to the University Academic Appeal Board. - G. If a student fails to meet with the Associate Provost
+The student may appeal the appropriateness of the sanction/redress imposed to the University Academic Appeal Board. - G. If a student fails to meet with the Associate Provost when so required by this Article, the academic misconduct complaint will be referred to the appropriate college hearing board.
+(See also Integrity of